 A beautiful swing check valve.
 Swing checks need to be maintained.
-I hate finding a swing check that is both buried and forgotten, rusted in place or, my favorite, the check was removed.
+I hate finding a swing check that is either buried and/or forgotten, rusted in place or, my favorite, the check was removed.
 Yes, folks, you too will find these three conditions.
-Send us a photograph if you do.
-We love stories and photographs from the field.

 Check Valves are not backflow preventors.
-The big difference is a legal term, "Backflow Prevention Assembly" that means two independent mechanical acting check valves with two independent shut offs which are checked annually by a certified general tester.
+The big difference is a legal term that means two independent mechanical acting check valves with two shut offs which is checked annually by a certified general tester.
 We will explore the differences later.
-If I had to use a check valve, I would choose plastic and would check this device every six months because I don't trust them.
+If I had to use a check valve, I would choose plastic and would check it every six months because I don't trust them.
 Why?
 Because everything that is mechanical is subject to failure.
-Lots of nasties in the water, too.
+Lots of nasties in the water too.
 The bottom left photograph--a cut-away of a handsome spring loaded check valve.
 Right photograph--this looks like a check valve but really is a RP backflow preventor.
 Notice the smaller one in the background.
 Very bottom--A fireline check valve.
 This is probably the most political valve I can think of.
 Yes, I said political.
-Fire regulations are a whole new empire to work inside.
+Fire regulations are a whole new empire to work in.

-Wastewater Section
+Wastewater Valve Section